Okim343/MyHeteroBilbiie_Thesis/README.md

 ## Set-up

-This thesis uses Dynare.jl, a julia package implementing the most common dynare commands into the Julia language.
+This thesis uses Dynare.jl, a Julia package implementing the most common Dynare commands into the Julia language.
 I use Julia version 1.94 for best compatibility with Dynare.jl, given that the package is still under development.
 Therefore, I recommend installing Julia 1.9.4 using the `juliaup` version manager.

 Once the correct version is installed, you need to activate the project and install all the dependencies (You can find out which version you are using by calling `versioninfo()` in the Julia REPL).
 To do that, set this folder as your working directory `cd`.
 Then, start your Julia REPL and type `]` so that you can call:

 ```console
 (v1.9.4) pkg> activate .